WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 ## Exit Event

-If the menu is not the desired screen to be loaded when the application launches, then the menu can be programatically can he loaded or unloaded by using `Enable()` or `Disable()`, respectively.
+If the menu is not the desired application launch screen, then the menu can be programatically can be loaded or unloaded by using `Enable()` or `Disable()`, respectively.
 Additionally, there is an optional parameter when instantiating a new Menu, `showBackOnRoot`, and when set to `true`, "< Back" displays as the first item on the root level and when selected, an `Exited` event will be raised.

 To get notified when the menu is exited, assign a handler to the `Exited` event: